 Skill: Comparing and Ordering Unit Fractions

-The concept of a fraction should be introduced gradually.
-The difficulty in grasping the quantity that is represented by a fraction is compounded by the fact that we do not "count" with fractions as we do with positive whole numbers.
-According to the Focus on Fractions, students should count in unit fractions (starting at 0 and continuing beyond 1) to develop a sense of the fraction as a number, the role of the numerator and denominator, and the relationship between the numerator and denominator.
-Therefore, multiple activities should be provided to help students use unit fractions to name and count fractional quantities, and then compose and decompose fractions using models and symbols.
+Fraction concepts should be introduced gradually.
+One difficulty in grasping the quantity that is represented by a fraction is that historically, we have not "counted" with fractions as we do with positive whole numbers.
+According to the Focus on Fractions, students should count in unit fractions (starting at 0 and continuing beyond 1) to develop a sense of fractions as numbers, the role of the numerator and denominator, and the relationship between the numerator and denominator.
+Therefore, multiple activities should be provided to help students use unit fractions to name and count fractional quantities, and eventually to compose and decompose fractions using models and symbols in later grades.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 74-75.

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8, 2020, Ontario Ministry of Education.